kodbex/baby-care-docs/docs/ui-kit/ui-elements/progress-bars.md

 ---

+# Progress Bars

-# Purpose
+## Purpose

-`ProgressBars` is a customizable component that displays a circular progress indicator. with an optional percentage text inside
+`ProgressCircle` is a customizable component that displays a circular progress indicator. with an optional percentage text inside

-## ProgressCircle Component
+### Import

 ```tsx
 import ProgressCircle from '@/components/ui/progressBars/ProgressCircle';